andrewjmcgehee/Kattis/README.md

 # Installation of Katti Automation (Mac / Linux)

-To install the Katti command line tool, simply clone or download this repo and do the following:
+To install the Katti command line tool, simply clone or download this repo's `Automation` directory and do the following:

 NOTE: Python 3 is required and "python3" must be linked.